Tagline: The boys and girls of Sigma Phi. Some will live. Some will die.

 For one thing, you would have to be a swift and crafty killer with the gumption to see through your intentions.
 You would also need a cunning and well-devised plan, a suitable location, a plethora of weapons that would surely raise suspicion when acquired over-the-counter.
 You would also be required to sacrifice your life and turn your back on everyone you know and love.
 Surely it would be easier to simply get over it, or, if you are the kind of person who finds it impossible to let sleeping dogs lie, how about playing a simple prank in return.
 I mean, these are high school kids we’re talking about, not sadistic minions of the Antichrist.

 According to the set-ups of countless post-Halloween slashers, a frat house rib is enough of a reason for a victim to slaughter everyone in sight, and, according to Terror Train, it is also enough to turn you into a freaky cross-dresser with a fatal aversion to kissing.
 Slasher movies are aimed at the teenage demographic, so it is only natural that filmmakers would play on their most natural urges.
 Sex, drugs and alcohol are all no-nos in the world of high school horror, and unless you’re a frigid virgin with an unrealistically wholesome moral compass, you’re invariably ripe for the picking.
-Reagan’s generation didn’t forgive its children for their inevitable immaturity, they chopped off their limbs and dipped their faces in the deluge of blood.
-God bless America!
+Reagan’s America didn’t forgive its children for their inevitable immaturity, it chopped off their limbs and dipped their faces in the deluge.

-To be fair, the prank featured in Terror Train is particularly gruesome, the kind that would require Sigma Phi to have a practical effects major, and since this is only a year after John Carpenter‘s influential Halloween, it’s wasn’t as derivative back in 1980 as it may seem today, which is perhaps why the movie is regarded as one of the sub-genre’s premier entries.
+To be fair, the prank featured in Terror Train is particularly gruesome, the kind that would require Sigma Phi to have a practical effects major in their ranks, and since this is only a year after John Carpenter‘s influential Halloween, the slasher formula was still relatively fresh, which is perhaps why the movie is regarded as one of the sub-genre’s premier entries.
 I’m writing as much because, in hindsight, I don’t see anything special that justifies its cult status.

 Okay, so the movie stars the industry’s number one scream queen, Jamie Lee Curtis, as well as featuring Die Hard‘s Hart Bochner as the movie’s male protagonist, who looks more like a young Christian Bale than he does the bearded, coke-addled character who once uttered the immortal words, ‘Hans, bubby, I’m your white Knight!’